FePhyFoFum/PyPHLAWD/README.md

 ### Requirements
 You will need to have
 - a database created by `PHLAWD` or the `phlawd_db_maker` (_COMING SOON:_ or your own sequences)
-- python
+- python2
-	- the libraries you need for python are sqlite3 and clint (for text coloring)
+	- you will also need python libraries for sqlite3 and clint (for text coloring)
-- mafft
+- mafft : You will need a recent version (>=v7.3 works well) that has threading and merging.
-- FastTree (if you have `treemake` on)
+- FastTree : (if you have `treemake` on)
-- blast
+- blast+ : Currently, this runs `blastn` and `makeblastdb` from the blast+ package.
+Soon, it will use `blastp` as well.
+- mcl : Markov clustering for the clustering runs (you won't need this if you only bait)

 ### Database
 I would recommend that you use `phlawd_db_maker` to make the necessary sequence database.